RoselynAdams/100-days-of-code/README.md

 ### Day 2
 **Today’s progress:** Today I worked through another Code Academy lesson today.
 I learned about ordered lists, unordered lists, adding photos, videos and links

-**Thoughts:** IThings are started to come back to me!
+**Thoughts:** Things are started to come back to me!
 Woot!
 I'm looking forward to getting through these basics so I can get to the fun part -- design.

+### Day 3
+**Today’s progress:** Today I worked through some navigation stuff.

+**Thoughts:** Today was spent traveling from Iowa, so I didn't get through as much code as the previous two days.